keskarshreesh/lucra_fullstack_app/README.md

 2. **Allow AI model selection**: <br>
   Allow the user to select between different AI models to chat with
 3. **Chat History**: <br>
   Allow user to view their previous chats.
-They're already stored in the database, corresponding UX and APIs will be built.
+They're already stored in the database, corresponding UX and APIs will be built, currently user can only view and resume most recent chat